When You're Mad

 "When You're Mad" is a song by American singer-songwriter Ne-Yo.
 It was written by Ne-Yo and Shea Taylor for Ne-Yo's debut album, In My Own Words (2006), while production was overseen by Taylor.
-Released as the album's third single in March 2006, the song peaked at number 15 on the US Billboard Hot 100 and reached the top five on the Hot R&B/Hip-Hop Songs chart.
-Worldwide, "When You're Mad" charted only in Australia, peaking at number 81 in November 2006.
+Released as the album's third single in March 2006, the song peaked at number 15 on the US Billboard Hot 100 and reached the top five on the Billboard Hot R&B/Hip-Hop Songs chart.
+Worldwide, "When You're Mad" charted in Australia and Canada, peaking at numbers 81 and 16, respectively.

 Composition

 The song was recorded in the key of F major (written in G major) with a tempo of 87 beats per minute.
 The song follows a chord progression of Bmaj9 – C/E – F, and Ne-Yo's vocals span from C4 to G5.

 Music video

 The video features Ne-Yo and his girlfriend on a beach-like area.
 His girlfriend continuously shown to be angry at him, as different girls who see him are flirting with him.
 Ne-Yo also invites his girlfriend to a photo shoot, but she ends up getting mad because the photos require him to have women draped over him.
 At the end, his girlfriend is shown angry again.
 Ne-Yo gives the camera a wink and makes his way over to her.
 Throughout the video, during the pre-chorus and chorus, the video shows various women (and one little girl) expressing anger.
+The music video on YouTube has received over 35 million views as of May 2024.